googleapis/python-bigquery-sqlalchemy/README.rst

 Alternatively, you can use an online generator like `www.base64encode.org <https://www.base64encode.org>_` to paste your credentials JSON file to be encoded.

-Also for authentication GCP Access Token can be used as a credentials by using ``credentials_access_token`` parameter.
+Also, for authentication can be used GCP Access Token as credentials by passing ``credentials_access_token`` parameter.

 .. code-block:: python